Lorenz-127/THE-CONVERSIONATOR/README.md

 ### Main Idea

+The idea behind the Conversionator is to quickly and clearly answer the most important questions when planning a trip with a vehicle.

+- How long will I need for the journey?
+- How much will the fuel cost me for the journey?
+- What is the exchange rate for the currency at my destination?
+- What is my ecological footprint for the journey?

+The app answers these four basic questions.
+The design is optimised for mobile devices from 375px and is therefore an ideal travel companion.

 ### Project Goal

+The aim of this project is to have a handy tool at hand for and on my journey to calculate the most important key data.\
+Such as traveling time, fuel costs, currency conversion and ecological footprint of my trip.

 ### Target Audience

+- People who are planning a trip or are on a trip.

 ### User Goals

+- As a user, I can get answers to my important travel questions quickly and easily.
+- I have all the information I need to use the app available in an intuitive way.
+- The app should be easy to use and also be able to be set up with alternative input methods, such as screen readers or keyboard input without a mouse.

 ### Site Owner Goals

+- As the operator of the app, I offer the user the opportunity to get answers to their most important questions about their trip quickly and easily.
+- I also have the opportunity to evaluate their data within the framework of the legal regulations and to inform them with targeted and needs-based advertising or offers.

 ### User stories

 - #### First-Time Visitor Goals

+  - As a first-time user of the app, I find my way around quickly and easily.

 - #### Returning Visitor Goals

+  - As a returning user of the app, I know how the app works and can specifically get the information I need for my current trip.

 - #### Frequent User Goals

+  - As a regular user of the app, I appreciate its benefits and will include it in my planning of my next trip.

 ### Owner Goals

 - #### First-Time Visitor Goals

+  - The first-time visitor finds the app appealing and the information provided helps him to quickly find his way around.

 - #### Returning Visitor Goals

+  - The returning user gives me the opportunity to evaluate their data and adapt my additional planned content to their needs.

 - #### Frequent User Goals

+  - Regular users of the app leave a positive review in the app store, thus attracting more customers.

 [Top](#contents)